-Find out everything you need to know about our facilities before your visit to the National Railway Musem.
+Find out everything you need to know about our facilities before your visit to the National Railway Museum.

-Accessible parking is available free of charge outside our main entrance (nearest the railway station).
+Accessible parking for blue badge holders is available free of charge outside our main entrance (nearest the railway station).

 Toilets are located in Station Hall, Great Hall, the Works balcony and the entrance by our car park.